 Any student who reports to school after 7:55am must report to the Visitor Monitor located at the Middle School Entrance.
-The student must sign in and receive two late passes from the Hall Monitor.
-One of the passes should be immediately given to the Main Office and the other should be given to the classroom teacher for admittance to his/her class.
+The student will receive a late pass from the Visitor Monitor which will be handed to the teacher for admittance into class.
+Any MS students who are late after 9:00am MUST report to Door # 1 (Main Entrance on Boulevard).